Feature request #1442

 Any idea if backporting to 1.8 is complicated or risky?
 Any workaround waiting for this ?

-#12 Updated by Regis Haubourg almost 7 years ago
+#12 Updated by Regis Haubourg about 7 years ago

 since startup option --configpath seems to have been consolidated in 1.9, maybe we can close the demand.

 We could add a note in documentation dedicated to system administrators to explain clearly that possibility of moving profiles away from default location.